 “A home is a place to live.
 The real investment you’re making is in yourself and in your family.
 You’re creating a sense of permanence, especially if you have kids.
 Instead of moving from place to place, your kids have stability.”

-On the other hand, Clark says, “owning investment real estate where you’re the landlord renting out a home to people, that’s a way you can make money over time.
+“Owning investment real estate where you’re the landlord renting out a home to people,” Clark says, “that’s a way you can make money over time.
 Not all at once, but you can get rich slowly.”